Protecting yourself against negative energy is a key skill for coaches, empaths, and HSPs.

 There are actions we can take to consciously safeguard and protect our own energy, so that we are not victim to absorbing and taking on the negative energy of those around us.

-Positivity can’t always protect you
+Positivity can’t always protect you from negative energy

 If you choose to focus on the good and what’s going right in your life, you likely have cultivated the habit of positive thinking.